 Walk from Disney’s BoardWalk Inn to Disney’s Beach Club Resort – Disney’s Beach Club is Sarah’s favorite resort at Christmas, but not because they have any extravagant display.
 The one edible display the resort features is pretty cool.

-For Christmas 2021, this is an carousel with horses themed to the Little Mermaid.
+For Christmas 2022, this is an carousel with horses themed to all of the different Disney Princesses.
 It’s already installed for those getting an early start on the holiday season.
 This hand-crafted carousel confection, features chocolate and fondant ponies, as well as hand-crafted snowflakes, a gingerbread castle, and a bunch of other details.

 Just as cool as the carousel is the aquatic decor found throughout the resort.
 The ornaments are gorgeous and the color palettes look really good against that of the resort.
 In addition to the main lobby of Beach Club, we also highly recommend taking the path behind the resort to the Beach Club Villas.
 The decorations in there are different and smaller scale, but there’s still plenty of aquatic awesomeness.